 THE MOST SPECTACULAR VIEWS ON A US BIKE CLIMB

 On this one, you could ask a group of adventurous cyclists what US bicycle climb has the most breathtaking views along the way and you’d probably not get any duplicate answers.
-In our experience and opinion, the Glacier Point bike climb from Yosemite Valley to Glacier Point offered the most stunning views of any we have experienced in the US, and thus warrants discussion for greatest views on a bike climb in the world, for that matter.
+In our experience and opinion, the Glacier Point bike climb from Yosemite Valley to Glacier Point offers the most stunning views of any we have experienced in the US, and thus warrants discussion for greatest views on a bike climb in the world, for that matter.

 Half Dome and Nevada Falls from Glacier Point